 where $u^\mu = dx^\mu/ds$ is the contravariant 4D--velocity vector.

-The first two terms on the right--hand side represent the contribution to acceleration due to the dilation field whereas the last term represents the contribution due to the gravitational field.
-It is then clear that the dilation field also exerts an inertial force, which disappears as $\alpha$ approaches zero at the end of the inflationary epoch.
-Thus, in the post--inflation era the 4D acceleration of the test particle depends only on the gravitational field, as described by GR.
+The first two terms on the right--hand side represent the contribution to acceleration due to the dilation field and the last term the contribution due to the gravitational field.

+It is thus clear that the dilation field also exerts an inertial force, which disappears as $\alpha$ approaches zero at the end of the inflationary epoch.
+Thus, in the post--inflationary era, the 4D acceleration of the test particle tends to depend only on the gravitational field and, therefore, CGR tends to behave like GR.